0xchase/HACS408E/docs/update_website/README.md

 ![](connect_to_umd.png)

-**NOTE:** This step is unecessary if you are connected to the Wi-Fi on campus.
+**NOTE:** This step is unnecessary if you are connected to the Wi-Fi on campus.

 ### Step 2 - Connect to Web Hosting Platform

 In this example i'll be using Filezilla.

 Host: `sftp://sftp.it-prod-webhosting.aws.umd.edu` Username: `<your-username>`
-Port: `22` (I think this is unecessary if you include the `sftp://` at the beginning of the hostname)
+Port: `22` (I think this is unnecessary if you include the `sftp://` at the beginning of the hostname)

 ![](enter_umd_pass.png)

-Navigate to the public directory you genereated files in during `Step 0`.
+Navigate to the public directory you generated files in during `Step 0`.

 ![](local_dir.png)